immerjs/immer/readme.md

 This ensures that the only place you can modify your state is in your produce callbacks.
 It even works recursively and with `ReadonlyArray`s!

+Using TypeScript v2.8.x and lower is _not_ supported by Immer.

 ## Immer on older JavaScript environments?

 By default `produce` tries to use proxies for optimal performance.
 However, on older JavaScript engines `Proxy` is not available.
 For example, when running Microsoft Internet Explorer or React Native on Android.
 In such cases, Immer will fallback to an ES5 compatible implementation which works identical, but is a bit slower.